ICAEW.com works better with JavaScript enabled.

 Impact of threshold uplift

-Those moving from the large to the medium-sized category will be able to take advantage of exemptions from certain Strategic Report requirements, including a statement on how directors have had regard to stakeholder and other interests listed in section 172, CA 2006, otherwise known as the Section 172(1) statement.
+Organisations that have moved from the large to the medium-sized category can now take advantage of exemptions from certain Strategic Report requirements, including a statement on how directors have had regard to stakeholder and other interests listed in section 172, CA 2006, otherwise known as the Section 172(1) statement.

 Changes to Directors’ Report requirements

-In an effort to further lessen the UK’s regulatory burden, particularly with regard to non-financial reporting, the new regulations also remove several obsolete or overlapping requirements relating to the contents of the Directors’ Report.
+To further lessen the UK’s regulatory burden, particularly with regard to non-financial reporting, the regulations have removed several obsolete or overlapping requirements relating to the contents of the Directors’ Report.

-Large and medium-sized entities will no longer be required to include in their Directors’ Report information on:
+Large and medium-sized entities are no longer be required to include information relating to the items listed below in their Directors’ Report:

 • important events that have occurred since the end of the financial year;

-• the employment of disabled people (this requirement is also being removed for small entities);
+• the employment, training and advancement of disabled persons (this requirement is also removed from directors' report requirements for small entities); and

-Additional measures to remove certain overlapping EU-origin reporting requirements from the Directors’ Remuneration Report, as well as to address technical issues in the audit regulatory framework, will be detailed in a separate piece of secondary legislation, planned to be laid early next year.
+Additional measures to remove certain overlapping EU-origin reporting requirements from the Directors’ Remuneration Report, as well as to address technical issues in the audit regulatory framework, will be detailed in a separate piece of secondary legislation.
+The draft Statutory Instrument was laid before parliament in March, but is yet to be finalised.

-Fahad Asgar, Technical Manager, Corporate Reporting Faculty, ICAEW, welcomes these new regulations as a step forward in making the reporting requirements more efficient and proportional.
+Fahad Asgar, Technical Manager, Corporate Reporting Faculty, ICAEW, welcomed the regulations as a step forward in making the reporting requirements more efficient and proportional.
 “We are pleased to see the current government follow through with the previous government’s plans to increase the company size thresholds and streamline other non-financial reporting requirements,” he says.
 “Ensuring proportionality and removing duplicative reporting requirements is an important first step towards a modernised model for UK corporate reporting.”

 Corporate Reporting Faculty